Volleyball at Tokyo 2020

 International Federation: Fédération Internationale de Volleyball (FIVB)

 At its core, volleyball is an indoor game played between two teams of six.
 The objective is to send a ball over the top of a net and have it land in the opposition’s half of the court.

-The court is 18m long and 9m wide, divided in half by a net that is 2.43m high for men and 2.24m high for women.
-A team scores a point when they land the ball in the opposing team’s side of the court.
-The team receiving the serve may touch the ball up to three times before hitting it back over the net to the other team.
-All matches are best-of-five sets.
-The first four sets go to 25 points, with a winning margin of two points, while a fifth and deciding set goes to 15 points, also with a winning margin of two points.
+A volleyball court is 18m long and 9m wide, divided in half by a net that is 2.43m high for men and 2.24m high for women.
+After the ball is served, each team may touch it up to three times before it must be hit back over the net.
+Rallies continue until a team allows the ball to bounce on their side of the court or hits the ball out of bounds.
 Teams score a point by winning a rally, regardless of who served.